obigrep

 ^

-at the beginning means that the string should start with that pattern seq
+at the beginning means that the string must start with that pattern seq

 is an exact match for that string[AB]